 (EUROPEANS to ASIA and AFRICA in the 1500s – continued)

-To protect its trade, Portugal in the early 1500s built forts along Africa's coast.
 From their base on the island of São Tomé, the Portuguese set up a trading post at Gwato, enjoying successful diplomacy and trading for pepper and slaves with a small kingdom there called Benin.
 The Portuguese also brought with them to Gwato some missionaries, who baptized a small segment of the Benin population and taught a few people how to read and write.

 Portugal and Jesuit missionaries developed friendly relations with the Bakongo people, especially their kings.
-The king of the Bakongo from 1506 to 1540 was Mbemba-a-Nzinga, also known as Afonso I. When a youth he had ten years of clerical instruction and had become a devout Christian.
+The king of the Kongo and the Bakongo people from 1506 to 1540 was Mbemba-a-Nzinga, also known as Afonso I. When a youth he had ten years of clerical instruction and had become a devout Christian.
 He had acquired an admiration for Christian values and European culture, and like European Christians he believed that slavery was a normal part of world affairs.
 Slave traders from São Tomé had followed the missionaries into Kongo, searching for slaves for Portuguese sugar plantations on São Tomé.
 King Afonso participated in the slave trade for the sake of revenue, but he was angered by the rapacity of the Portuguese slavers and their taking profits that he believed should be his.

-The attitude of Portuguese toward Bakongo morality gave them a rationale for making slaves of blacks in general.
+Nevertheless, the attitude of Portuguese toward Bakongo morality gave them a rationale for making slaves of blacks in general.
 They believed that blacks were better off as slaves under the control of morally superior Europeans than left to run free – similar to Aristotle's claim concerning Greeks and their slaves.

-Copyright © 2001-2013 by Frank E. Smitha.
+Copyright © 2001-2015 by Frank E. Smitha.
 All rights reserved.